 A writer friend of mine said that the best way to become a better writer is to become a better reader and I think the same thing could be said of artists.
 If we limit ourselves to only what we know, what we’re comfortable with and the experiences we’ve already had or the mediums we already know how to use, then we are limiting our art, too.
 It’s only by learning from other artists that we learn how to better create and communicate through our own work.

-How to Learn from Other Artists
+Learning from Other Artists

 So… where does all that learning come from?
 It comes from art, of course!